|Researched by||Georgina Budd||Refereed by||Prof. Jean-Claude Dauvin|

 |Other common names||A bivalve mollusc||Synonyms||-|

-A bivalve with a brittle shell that may grow up to 25 mm in length.
+A bivalve with a brittle shell that may grow up to 2.5 cm in length.
 The shell is roughly oval in outline, with a slight elongation to the right.
 Abra alba is white in colour with a glossy shell.
-The exterior surface of the valves are sculpted with fine concentric lines and growth stages are conspicuous within the overall pattern.
+The exterior surface of the valves is sculpted with fine concentric lines and growth stages are conspicuous within the overall pattern.
 The interior of the shell is also white.
 The periostracum (a flaky epidermis) if present, is light brown in colour.

 Widespread around the British Isles.